 The main nerve leading from the eye to the brain that transmits visual signals to the brain.

-Inflammation or demyelination of the optic (visual) nerve with temporary or permanent impairment of vision; associated with pain during the acute phase.
+Inflammation or demyelination of the optic (visual) nerve, with temporary or permanent impairment of vision; associated with pain during the acute phase of MS.

 An area of inflamed or demyelinated central nervous system tissue.